Calming Meditation for Anxiety When Rest Feels Difficult

 Guided meditation for anxiety support works best when it is short, clear, and easy to stop.
 For beginners, 2 to 10 minutes is usually more practical than trying to sit for a long session.

 Eyes can be open, lowered, or closed.
-If breath focus feels too intense, use feet or sound instead.
-Tools like Mindful.net, Calm, and Headspace can provide short guided sessions, but the basic skill is still simple: notice and return.
+Myth to drop: closed eyes are not automatically more mindful.
+If breath focus feels too intense, use the air conditioner hum, the wobble of a ceiling fan, or another outside-the-body anchor.
+Tools like Mindful.net, Calm, and Headspace can provide short guided sessions, but the trainable skill is noticing the drift and gently coming back.

 Common Mistakes and Troubleshooting for Anxiety Meditation